 You see them on social media, in industry magazines, and even on podcasts and conference panels.
-You’re in envy of these thought leaders – how are their posts doing so well?
-And how can you get established just like them?
+You’re envious of these thought leaders – how are their posts doing so well?
+And how can you establish yourself in a similar way?

 Becoming a thought leader isn’t as simple as having an opinion, stringing it into a sentence, and expecting everyone to see you as the go-to person in your field.
-It takes time – and you have to know how to go about it the right way.
+It takes time – and knowing how to go about it in the right way…

 Choose your themes

 Jumping on hot topics will keep you relevant, but spread yourself too thin and you won’t get very far.
-The best thought leaders pin themselves to just a few key ‘pillars’.
-Take Seth Godin.
-He’s the source for all things marketing.
+Worse still, you’ll risk coming across a little fake.
+The best thought leaders pin themselves to just a few key pillars.
+Take Seth Godin – he’s the source for all things marketing.
 Now imagine if he suddenly started writing about something completely different, like politics – his authority would get skewed.
 So, spend a little time narrowing your focus before you dive in.

 Share what they can’t find

-We mentioned appearing on the likes of podcasts and conference panels.
-If you’ve done this recently, or perhaps even just attended an event, write something around it.
-Not everyone will be able to go to an exhibition or want to listen to an hour-long podcast, but they might want to discover your expertise through other means.
+If you’ve appeared on a podcast or panel recently, or perhaps even just attended an event, write something around it.
+Not everyone will be able to go to a conference or want to listen to an hour-long show, but they might want to discover your expertise in other ways.
 Make it easier for them and share any insights on your own website, rather than linking to someone else’s.

 Pick your medium

-If you have a meaty piece, LinkedIn Pulse is great for gaining traction – especially if you already have a bit of a following.
-Blogs and articles could also be used on your website if you have one.
-Another idea is to pitch your pieces to industry publications or relevant businesses who may want to bring you on board as a guest contributor to their blog.
+If you have a meaty piece, LinkedIn Pulse is great for gaining traction – especially if you already have a following.
+If your message is short, snappy, and lends itself well to video, TikTok might be where you should focus your efforts.
+Just make sure the platform you choose is the one your audience is most likely to be found on.
+Articles could also be published on your website if you have one, or you can pitch your pieces to industry publications or relevant businesses who may want to bring you on board as a guest blog contributor.

-Social media (LinkedIn being the prime channel for this type of content) seems an easy way to get your thoughts out there.
-But you need to do some soul-searching first.
-Consider: how can you stand out, rather than sound like every other man and his dog?
-What would make someone stop scrolling and engage with you?
+Social media (LinkedIn especially) seems like an easy way to get your thoughts out there.
+But when every other person has the same idea, you need to think about what would make someone stop scrolling and engage with you.

 Define your personal brand